Master of Dance

 Submit a direct application via the University's application portal.

-Applicants will be required to upload a digital portfolio to the supplementary application form.
+Applicants will be required to provide an artistic statement and upload a digital portfolio to the supplementary application form.

-The digital portfolio should be a maximum of 30 minutes duration and needs to contain at least one of the following, appropriately titled and clearly identifying the applicant:
+The portfolio should be a maximum of 30-minutes duration and needs to contain at least one of the following, appropriately titled and clearly identifying the applicant: